TUNE M1 COMMON ISSUES

 Barn door latches feel flimsy, can open on rough roads

-Minor: Easy FixThe stock barn door latches on the M1 are the most commonly upgraded component on day one.
-Owners report that the factory latches don't provide a confident, positive engagement, especially on washboard roads or aggressive off-road terrain where vibration can work them loose.
+Minor: Easy FixThe stock barn door latches are the most commonly upgraded part on day one.
+Owners report the factory latches don't engage confidently, especially on washboard roads or rough off-road terrain where vibration works them loose.

 Replace with Southco C2-43-25 compression latches, about $30–$50 each, 30-minute install per latch with a Phillips screwdriver.
 These provide a firm, rattle-free close that stays locked on the roughest terrain.
 This is considered a "just do it" upgrade by the community.

-Cost: ~$30 for a pair.
-Time: 15 minutes.
+Cost: ~$30–$50 per latch, two needed.
+Time: roughly 30 minutes per latch.
 This is the single best quality-of-life upgrade you can do on day one.

 Seal & Gasket Wear